Ali-codesweb/django_react_template/README.md

 # Django React Integrated Template

-This is a template which is combined of django and rect (with routers) to reduce the extra time of developer.
+This is a template which is combined of django and rect (with routers and Zustand State Management ) to reduce the extra time of developer.